Don't want to miss the next post?

 About the Blog

 My name is Stefanie Valbon and if you ever talked to me you know that I find every excuse to speak about immunology.
-You might also have noticed that if you react with even a fainted amount of excitement I will continue talking for a couple more hours.
+You might also have noticed that if you react with even a fainted amount of excitement I will continue talking for hours.
 The problem is that explaining science can sometimes be harder than expected, and it is our fault!
-Most scientists are not used to explain their research in an accessible language, making each concept sound way more complicated than it should.
-Therefore, in the hope of teaching myself to explain extremely cool and crucial immunology concepts, I have decided to create this blog.
+Most scientists are not used to explain their research using accessible language, making each concept sound way more complicated than it should.
+Therefore, in the hope of teaching myself how to explain extremely cool and crucial immunology concepts, I have decided to create this blog.
 This platform will also be another excuse for me to continue "talking" science with you, as every excuse is valuable!

-Each week, I will try to explain to you a new immunology concept.
+In each post, I will try to explain to you a new immunology concept.
 I will start broad, but my goal is to present cutting-edge research using easy and accessible language.
 I will talk about my current research project but also feature professors and students from different universities.
-I hope you will like to hear about all the cool ways our body has put in place to help us fight infection and cancer.
+I hope you will like to hear about all the awesome ways our body has put in place to help us fight infection and cancer.
 If you have any questions or comments, don't be shy and send me a message!
 I would love to talk more about science with you (one more excuse)!

 I was born in Brasil and although I didn't know I wanted to be a researcher at an early age, I have always been extremely curious about the human body.
 After finishing high school, I moved to Canada and I have been delighted to call this place home ever since.
 My passion for scientific research flourished after performing my first research project in CEGEP (a pre‑university study for Quebec students).
 I was fascinated by the possibility of trying to answer all the questions that came into my mind, even the craziest ones.